-Your Directors have pleasure in presenting the 31st Annual Report covering the business and operations and Audited Financial Statement of your company for the Financial Yearended on 31st March 2016.
+Your Directors take pleasure in presenting their 34th Annual Report covering the business and operations and Audited Financial Statement of your Company for the financial year ended on 31st March 2019.

 1. Financial Highlights:

-The highlights of the financial results of your company are as under:
+The highlights of the financial statement of your Company for the year under review along with previous year's figures are given as under:

 2. Results of operations:

 The financial statements of the Company have been prepared in accordance with Ind AS and as per the Companies (Indian Accounting Standards) Rules 2015 as amended and notified under Section 133 of the Companies Act 2013 (hereinafter referred to as the `Act') and other relevant provisions of the Act.